-The unexpected discovery of a suspicious object during a ground investigation can bring work to a standstill – sometimes for days at a time.
-A UXO Watching Brief is designed to prevent this kind of disruption, ensuring that geotechnical projects can proceed safely, efficiently, and with confidence.
+On sites with a history of wartime or military activity, the unexpected discovery of a suspicious object during a ground investigation can bring work to a standstill, sometimes for days at a time.
+A UXO Watching Brief is designed to prevent exactly this kind of disruption, allowing geotechnical projects to proceed safely and without unnecessary delay.

 What is a UXO Watching Brief?